Last updated on July 2nd, 2023 at 02:34 pm

 Belharra is a lesser-known big wave surf spot near a small fishing town called Saint-Jean-de-Luz, nestled in the north of the Basque Country.

-Located 2.5km offshore, it’s best surfed with a boat and jet ski support over 30ft; below this, you’ll regularly see a lineup of surfers on guns just waiting to paddle into the next set of waves.
+Below this, you’ll regularly see a lineup of surfers on guns (big wave surfboards) waiting to paddle into the next set of waves.

 While it may not rival some of the biggest waves in the world on this list, it more than makes up for it with power.